my story

 “My politics are rooted in equality, solidarity and liberty.

-I am a committed devolutionist and long-standing climate campaigner who believes sustainability and social justice must go hand in hand.
+I am a committed devolutionist and long-standing climate campaigner who believes THAT sustainability and social justice must go hand in hand.

 I support the recognition of Palestine and Somaliland, and as a proud European, I’m STRONGLY in favour of rejoining the EU.